Grain Auger Accident Lawyer

 A grain auger is one of the most hazardous machines used on farms.
-It is basically a long tube used to transport grain from the ground to a grain bin.
+It is a long tube transporting grain from the ground to a grain bin.
 It typically has a screw-shaped shank controlled via a gear at the top of the auger.
-When the shank turns, the grain is propelled upward in the auger’s tube.
+When the shank turns, the grain is propelled upward in the auger's tube.

-Hi, I’m Ed Smith, a Sacramento personal injury lawyer.
-If you or someone you care about has suffered an injury or death due to a grain auger accident, please call me today for free, friendly advice.
-I can be reached at (916) 921-6400 or (800) 404-5400.
+If you or someone you care about has suffered an injury or death due to a grain auger accident, please call our law office for free, friendly advice at (916) 921-6400.The Dangers of Grain Augers

-Unfortunately, the harms suffered by workers involved in grain auger accidents are oftentimes quite serious and may result in debilitating bodily injuries.
+Unfortunately, the harm workers suffer in grain auger accidents is often quite severe and may result in debilitating bodily injuries.
 The most common types of injuries include:

 - Broken bones

 - Ligament tears

 In cases of severe injuries, the loss of a family member in an auger-related incident, or income reduction stemming from an auger injury, you may have grounds to seek compensation.
 This could encompass financial recovery beyond what Worker's Compensation provides.Ways Employers Fail to Reduce the Risk of Grain Auger Accidents

 Due to the safety risks of grain augers, state and federal regulations are associated with operating and maintaining a grain auger.
 Unfortunately, after a severe accident, evidence usually surfaces, indicating that the incident could have been avoided if only the employer or another worker had taken necessary safety precautions.
 Below are some examples of safety protocols that have been recommended by federal agencies like the Centers for Disease Control and Prevention and are often ignored include: